Team Categories

 Tie-Breakers:

-Most Gold: If total points are tied, the company with the highest number of Gold awards wins.
+Most gold: If total points are tied, the company with the highest number of gold awards wins.